kluchey/OMG/pages/MCV4U 5-R Review.md

 		  logseq.order-list-type:: number
 		- Find the equation of the line which has a direction vector perpendicular to the xy-plane and passing through the origin.
 This line has another name, what is it? logseq.order-list-type:: number
 		- Suppose A is on line 1 and B is on line 2.
-Find the coordinates of A and B such that AB is perpendicular to both lines. logseq.order-list-type:: number
+Find the coordinates of A and B such that $\vec{AB}$ is perpendicular to both lines. logseq.order-list-type:: number
 -